Adverse Effects of Multitasking and Merge Bias on Projects

 As the number of predecessors for a task increases, the likelihood of it starting on time

 diminishes.
-Project plans with many activity linkages have a greater risk of achieving completion dates.
+Project plans with many activity linkages are more likely to achieve completion dates.

 In the procurement context, if end-user experts evaluate RFP bids as a mandatory sequential step of the competitive process, the procurement cycle time must account for the cumulative delay caused by that.